Codecademy/docs/content/javascript/concepts/try-catch/try-catch.md

 ---
-Title: 'Try/Catch'
+Title: "Try/Catch"
-Description: 'The try...catch...finally statement defines one block of code to execute, a second block of code to be executed if the first block throws an exception, and a third block of code to be executed regardless of the error status.
-The catch and finally blocks of code are optional, but any try blocks must be followed by one or the other. javascript try { // Statements here are executed until an exception is thrown } catch (err) {'
+Description: "The try...catch...finally statement defines one block of code to execute, a second block of code to be executed if the first block throws an exception, and a third block of code to be executed regardless of the error status.
+The catch and finally blocks of code are optional, but any try blocks must be followed by one or the other. javascript try { // Statements here are executed until an exception is thrown } catch (err) {"
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Try'
+  - "Try"
-  - 'Catch'
+  - "Catch"
-  - 'Error Handling'
+  - "Error Handling"
-  - 'Control Flow'
+  - "Control Flow"
-  - 'Errors'
+  - "Errors"
-  - 'Exceptions'
+  - "Exceptions"
 CatalogContent:
-  - 'introduction-to-javascript'
+  - "introduction-to-javascript"
-  - 'paths/create-a-back-end-app-with-javascript'
+  - "paths/create-a-back-end-app-with-javascript"
 ---

 The `try...catch...finally` statement defines one block of code to execute, a second block of code to be executed if the first block throws an exception,